Josiah Coatney: Arlington Renegades

 On November 17, 2022, Coatney was drafted by the Arlington Renegades of the XFL.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Calgary Stampeders

 On March 7, 2024, Coatney signed with the Calgary Stampeders of the Canadian Football League (CFL).
+He played in 11 games in 2024 where he had nine defensive tackles, one sack, and two forced fumbles.
+In the 2025 season, Coatney played in just three games where he recorded six defensive tackles.
+He finished the season on the practice roster and his contract expired on November 2, 2025.